thebrandonlucas/demeter/README.md

 ```
 If that worked, great!
 Skip ahead to the next section.
 If not, continue reading below.
 If for some reason the above fails, you can download the database file here: https://ndb.nal.usda.gov/ndb/
 Click on "Downloads", then BFPD ASCII Files.
-Move the data files to your directory and type:
+Move the data files to the demeter directory and type:
 ```
 bash build.sh
 ```